yesodweb/yesodweb.com-content/blog/2012/10/avoid-syscall.md

 So, I implemented a new algorithm:

-- Designated Haskell thread issues gettimeofday() every second, formats the result time to a date, and cache it.
+- Designated Haskell thread issues gettimeofday() every second, formats the result time to a date, and caches it.
 - When a formatted date is required, the cached formatted date is simply returned.

 Only end HTTP servers should return the Date: header field.